Adobe Creative Cloud Fail

 While I have not looked into this aspect, I would think that updates to RAW for new cameras will no longer occur for CS6.
 At the moment there is still LR4 and LR5, within which the raw convertor may continue to be updated with new cameras.
 Correct me if I am wrong.

 Yes this is what Adobe told me this week.
-But maybe they are blowing smoke up my ____ to get me on the subscription plan@
+But maybe they are blowing smoke up my ____ to get me on the subscription [email protected]

 On chat right now to cancel my subscription, and if they think they can get away with charging me with early termination, they’ve got another thing going.